Team Vaccine: Immunizing Every Child Is a Global Group Effort

 Though Baby Joy's drone-delivered vaccines made news around the world, many of the four billion doses of vaccines UNICEF procures every year still travel the old fashioned way — by plane.

-Once vaccines hit the ground, UNICEF workers make sure they are unloaded safely then dispatched into the field.
+Once vaccines hit the ground, UNICEF workers make sure they are unloaded safely, then dispatched into the field.
 Here, cholera vaccines arrive in Mozambique, where Cyclone Idai — the deadliest storm to hit southern Africa in decades — triggered an outbreak of cholera.
-Cholera can kill within hours, and so far, 5,000 cases have been reported.
-But thanks to UNICEF's ability to send vaccines from its Copenhagen warehouse anywhere within 48 to 72 hours, an effective campaign to reach 900,000 people with cholera vaccines is underway.
+Cholera can kill within hours.
+But thanks to UNICEF's ability to send vaccines from its Copenhagen warehouse anywhere in the world within 48 to 72 hours, 900,000 people were reached with cholera vaccines just in time.

 In the far corners of the world, where poverty, conflict and lack of access mean families need more help to care for their children, technical and diplomatic skills are a must for vaccinators.
 So are strong legs.